vanilla/docs/content/developer/addons/theme-hooks.md

 ### setup()

 This runs when your theme is enabled.
-This is a good place to any configuration values your theme may rely on, but is not required.
+This is a good place for setting configuration values your theme may rely on, but is not required.

 ### structure()

 This update function is called every time you reach the `/utility/update` endpoint.
 Many plugins use this as a place to update the database, but it can be a good place for configuration values as well, and can be used to manually create a category, discussion, Pocket, etc that your theme relies on.

+This event is optional.

 ### Example